MarufZak/study-logs/nodejs-design-patterns/chapter6/README.md

 Sometimes we want to create a large number of streams to consume later.
 For example to use [archiver](https://www.npmjs.com/package/archiver) package.
 The problem is that if we try to open many files with `createReadStream` we would get `EMFILE`, too many open files error.
 Even though we haven’t used the stream yet, the function triggers opening of file descriptor.

 Solution is to use lazy streams, which are created only when they are used.
 We can use [lazystream](https://www.npmjs.com/package/lazystream) for this.
-Under the hood it uses proxies for actual stream instances, and proxies instance is not created until it’s used:
+Under the hood it uses proxies for actual stream instances, and proxied instance is not created until it’s used:

 ```jsx
 import lazystream from "lazystream";